On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: The base change transfer for mgs matrix coefficients

-Thus the action of $\delta\theta$ on $I$ is by conjugation by $\delta$ and then translation by $\theta \in \Gal(E/F)$.
-So a fixed point of this action is determined a tuple of $l$ elements of $G$, each of which when conjugated by $\delta$ becomes equal to the next one.
+Thus the action of $\delta\theta$ on $I$ is by translation by $\theta \in \Gal(E/F)$ and then conjugation by $\delta$.
+So a fixed point of this action is determined by a tuple of $l$ elements of $G$, each of which when conjugated by $\delta$ becomes equal to the next one.
 Such a tuple is determined by its value in one copy of $G$, and an element of $G$ extends to a tuple if and only if it returns to itself when conjugated and translated $l$ times, which is equivalent to commuting with $\mathcal N \delta$.
 This shows that the projection $p$ defines an isomorphism $I_{\delta \theta} \cong G_{ \mathcal N \delta}$ over $L$, and then conjugating by $d$ gives a further isomorphism onto $G_{\gamma}$.

-This is a canonical inner twisting because any $d'$ satisfying the same equation as $d$, for instance a Galois conjugate of $d$, is equal to $d$ times an element of $G_\gamma$, so this map depends only on $\delta, \gamma$ up to conjugation by $G_\gamma$. \end{proof}
+Because any $d'$ satisfying the same equation as $d$, for instance a Galois conjugate of $d$, is equal to $d$ times an element of $G_\gamma$, this map depends only on $\delta, \gamma$ up to conjugation by $G_\gamma$. \end{proof}

-Using this canonical inner twisting to transfer a fixed Haar measure on $G_{\gamma}$, we can define the stable twisted orbital integral where $\delta'$ traverse a system of representatives for the twisted conjugacy classes inside the stable twisted conjugacy class of $\delta$.
+Using this isomorphism $I_{\delta\theta} \to G_{\gamma}$ to transfer a fixed Haar measure on $G_{\gamma}$, we can define the stable twisted orbital integral where $\delta'$ traverse a system of representatives for the twisted conjugacy classes inside the stable twisted conjugacy class of $\delta$.
+(The transfer of Haar measure depends only on $\gamma, \delta$ because the Haar measure on $G_{\gamma}$ is invariant under conjugation.)

 We will now show an identity of stable twisted orbital integrals, continuing to follow~\cite{Kottwitz:base-change}.

 \begin{lemma} For each $\delta \in G(\kkE)$, there is at most one $\gamma \in G(\kkF)$ up to conjugacy satisfying \eqref{keq}, and always at least one if $O_{\delta\theta} (f_{\kkE} ) \neq 0$.
 Similarly, for each $\gamma \in G(\kkF)$, there is at most one $\delta \in G(\kkE)$ up to $\theta$-conjugacy satisfying \eqref{keq}, and always at least one if $O_{\gamma} (f) \neq 0$.